huangwenkang99/Shortest-Path-Search/README.md

 ## Getting Started

-- **Install Python and Libraries**: Ensure Python is installed along with osmnx, networkx, matplotlib, shapely, and geopandas.
+- **Install Python and Libraries**: Ensure Python is installed along with osmnx, networkx, matplotlib, shapely, scikit-learn,and geopandas.
 - **Download and Modify**: Download the script, make your customizations, and run it in your environment.
 - **Explore**: Experiment with different settings to explore various routes and networks.